stackedcache/lingvobaza/README.md

 - For each phrase that is not generated, a subdirectory based on category is created, and the first four words of the english phrase are used as the filename.

+- The resulting audio file:
+    - Reads the English phrase
+    - Reads the Russian phrase
+    - Reads a slower version of the Russian phrase
+    - Reads the Russian explanation
-- The resulting audio file reads the English phrase, then the Russian phrase, then the Russian explanation, and then English explanation.
+    - Reads the English explanation.

 ## USING THE SYSTEM